I've been on all sides of the hiring equation

 I believe that as adults, eventually we have to figure out this thing called work.
 Of all the work I do, I’m at my happiest helping others find enduring satisfaction and meaning in the work they do.

-I’ve spent my entire career immersed in everyone else’s careers – working on all sides of the hiring equation – as a career counselor, directing a recruiting team, and a serving as a hiring manager in the corporate world.
+I’ve spent my entire career immersed in everyone else’s careers – working on all sides of the hiring equation – as a career counselor, leading a recruiting team, and a serving as a hiring manager in the corporate world.

 Taking risks can be transformative.